 The CAISO will calculate resource specific Mileage multipliers and apply these multipliers to resources’ Bid-in Regulation Up and Regulation Down capacity.
 The resource specific Mileage multipliers will reflect resources’ Historic Regulation Performance Accuracy and certified 10-minute ramp capability.
 The CAISO will apply resource specific Mileage multipliers to Bid-in Regulation Up and Regulation Down capacity to determine the expected Mileage.
 In the event that an existing certified resource has not provided Regulation over the prior thirty (30) days, the CAISO will use the resource’s last Historic Regulation Performance Accuracy as an adjustment factor.
 For newly certified or recertified resources, the CAISO will use the simple average Historic Regulation Performance Accuracy for all resources from the prior thirty (30) days as an initial adjustment factor.
 Upon request, the CAISO will provide a resource with historical data used to derive its Mileage multipliers.
 A resource will receive a Mileage award that is at least as much as its self-provided or awarded Regulation Up or Regulation Down capacity, but not more than the product of its resource specific mileage multiplier and its self-provided or awarded capacity.
 The CAISO may adjust resource specific Mileage multipliers to align a resource’s awarded Mileage with the resource’s expected Mileage.
 The CAISO will use Mileage awards to determine a uniform clearing mileage price for Regulation Up and Regulation Down, but the Mileage quantity awards will not be financially binding.
 Resources will receive payments based upon Instructed Mileage as calculated pursuant to Section 11.10.1.7.
-The CAISO will publish on OASIS the Mileage clearing prices for each hour of the Day-Ahead Market and each fifteen (15) minute period in Real-Time for the Trading Day.27.2 Load Aggregation Points (LAP)
+The CAISO will publish on OASIS the Mileage clearing prices for each hour of the Day-Ahead Market and each fifteen (15) minute period in Real-Time for the Trading Day.

+27.1.4 Locational IRU Price and Locational IRD Price

+As further described in Appendix C, the Locational IRU Price or Locational IRD Price at any PNode is the marginal cost of procuring the next increment of IRU or IRD, respectively, at that PNode calculated by the CAISO through the operations of the CAISO Markets considering, as described further in the CAISO Tariff, among other things, modeled Transmission Constraints (including Remedial Action Schemes), the performance characteristics of resources, and Imbalance Reserves Bids submitted by Scheduling Coordinators as modified by the IFM MPM.
+The Locational IRU Price or Locational IRD Price at a PNode is comprised of two marginal cost components: (1) the Shadow Price of the IRU or IRD procurement constraint for the relevant BAA in the EDAM Area; and (2) the MCC for IRU or IRD.

+27.1.5 Locational RCU Price and Locational RCD Price

+As further described in Appendix C, the Locational RCU Price or Locational RCD Price at any PNode is the marginal cost of procuring the next increment of RCU or RCD, respectively, at that PNode calculated by the CAISO through the operations of the CAISO Markets considering, as described further in the CAISO Tariff, among other things, modeled Transmission Constraints (including Remedial Action Schemes), the performance characteristics of resources, and RUC Availability Bids submitted by Scheduling Coordinators as modified by the RUC MPM.
+The Locational RCU Price or Locational RCD Price at a PNode is comprised of three marginal cost components: (1) the Shadow Price of the RUC power balance constraint for the relevant BAA in the EDAM Area; (2) the Marginal Cost of Losses; and (3) the MCC for RCU or RCD.27.2 Load Aggregation Points (LAP)